CarolCarvalhosa/portfolio/README.md

 # Portfolio App - Getting Started

+This project aims to create a portfolio app that lists repositories and their readme files.

 ## See the application on the web

 This project is hosted on `Github Pages` and you can access it through the following URL:

 - https://carolcarvalhosa.github.io/portfolio/

-## Running the development server locally
+## Running locally

 Install all project dependencies: